sparkflows/sparkflows-processors/docs/03-Data-Preparation/04-Parsing/multiregexextractor.rst

 Output
 --------------
-This node extract pattren from input columns as specified
+This node extract pattern from input columns as specified

 Type
 ---------